microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 ```

 Store a matrix to groupshared memory.
 If the input matrix's
-compnent type has a native HLSL representation the groupshared array must
+component type has a native HLSL representation the groupshared array must
 match that type, otherwise the input groupshared array must be `i32`.
 Validation
 will verify this requirement.